What Is the Best Mac for Developers in 2020?

 - You can’t run Xcode on PC, so it’s impossible to develop macOS and iOS apps on non-Apple computers

 These are the major pros and cons of both platforms.
 To avoid getting the wrong device, look out for cross-platform and hardware compatibility to avoid disruption to your work.

 Having chosen a perfect Mac for your coding needs, it's high time to pick an app that will do all the routine tasks for you.
 By routine, we mean cleaning, optimization, and taking care of security and privacy too.

 For you to code interruption-free, MacKeeper will be in charge of clean up space on Mac from accumulated junk files, duplicates, logs, and caches.
-It can even suggest deleting apps that haven't been used for a long time.
+It can even suggest deleting apps that haven't been used for a long time (read more: how to delete Anaconda from Mac or uninstall Java from Mac).
 In addition, it will keep your apps updated at all times for the seamless work of your Mac.

 Finally, to fully focus on programming, let security and privacy tools in MacKeeper shield your Mac from viruses, online threats, or email breaches.
 Besides, you can use a built-in VPN to surf more securely or access websites that are geo-blocked.

 You can go for any type of Mac depending on your needs—a powerful MacBook Pro, a super-light MacBook Air, or a stationary iMac with a big screen.
 Regardless of your choice of tech, always make sure to have the latest version of macOS installed on your computer to be able to run Xcode and avoid security threats.

 Is Core i5 enough for programming?